AstraZeneca shot is good if safety issues can be overcome, U.S. official Fauci says

 The AstraZeneca vaccine is being investigated by European regulators over concerns about rare cases of blood clots.
 It has not yet been approved in the United States.

+Officials in Britain, where the vaccine was first approved, have advised that those aged under 30 should be offered an alternative.

+AstraZeneca's vaccine is by far the cheapest and most high-volume shot launched so far, and has none of the extreme refrigeration requirements of some others, making it the planned mainstay of many inoculation programmes.

-(Reporting by Sarah Young, Paul Sandle and Alistair Smout; Editing by Kate Holton)
+(Reporting by Sarah Young, Paul Sandle and Alistair Smout; Editing by Kate Holton and Elizabeth Piper)

 ((paul.sandle@thomsonreuters.com; +44 20 7542 6843; Reuters Messaging: paul.sandle.thomsonreuters.com@reuters.net))